KC-7/life-hacks-v2/README.md

 ### Content

-- This site was developed using information learned from the Code Institute alongisde other online resources such as W3Schools.
+- This site was developed using information learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute</a> alongisde other online resources such as <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a>.

-- The code used to annimate the hero page was learned from Code Insitute's Love Running Project although the values are different to suit the Life Hax website.
+- The code used to annimate the hero page was learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute's</a> Love Running Project although the values are different to suit the Life Hax website.

-- The code for the Favicon, the picture in the browser tab, was learned from W3Schools.
+- I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a>.

 - The social links, app download sections and the css validator logo all contain links to third party websites.

+- Font added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Google Fonts (opens in new tab)">Google Fonts</a>.

+- Icons added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Font Awesome | Free V5 Icons (opens in new tab)">Font Awesome | Free V5 Icons</a>.

 ### Media